 Since the monastery is quite away from Sofia, it is good to make this a day trip and even book a stay in the area to spend the night.

 Following the correct procedure, you can sleep in the monastery if you book well in advance!
 In fact, there are dormitories and private rooms.
-You can find all the necessary information to spend the night in Rila Monastery at this link.
+You can find all the necessary information about spending the night at Rila Monastery at this link.

 Alternatively, you can book a stay at Family Hotel Gorski Kut, in the Rila Valley, only 7 minutes by car from the monastery, offering primary and comfortable accommodation with beautiful views of the river and the mountains.
 There’s also an on-site restaurant serving typical Bulgarian dishes.